 Many people also find that delta 8 THC doesn’t get them sleepy unless taken in very high doses.
 The high stimulates relaxation, but it doesn’t get you glued to the couch.

 Delta 8 THC is also unlikely to make your heart race.

 What Are the Benefits of Delta 8 THC?

 As reported by the National Cancer Institute, delta 8 THC binds to CB1 and CB2 receptors throughout the body.
 These receptors constitute the endocannabinoid system (ECS), the major regulatory network that helps keep us in homeostasis — a fancy lingo for complete balance throughout the body.

 The affinity with CB1 and CB2 receptors causes delta 8 THC to have similar health benefits to delta 9 THC and CBD.
-You can also use these cannabinoids in different ratios to achieve specific effects as part of the entourage effect.
+However, delta 8 is different from CBD and delta 9 THC in terms of the impact on cognition, perception, and appetite stimulation.
+Still, you can also use these cannabinoids in different ratios to achieve specific effects as part of the entourage effect.

 But speaking of delta 8 alone, let’s take a look at how you can use it to improve your daily life.

 1. Smoother Psychoactive Experience